frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/united_arab_emirates/uae-vat-setup.md

 ### 1. Setting up Tax Registration No for customer, supplier and company

-Set tax registation number in the field tax id for the customer, supplier and company
+Set tax registration number in the field tax id for the customer, supplier and company

 1. For Customer
 <img class="screenshot" alt="TRN in Customer" src="{{docs_base_url}}/assets/img/regional/uae/tax-id-customer.png">